What magic lies within this city?

 She spent the day moving along the river, casting Blue Duns into the slow swirls where the hatch frenzied just above the surface, and snagging some beauties almost before the flies hit the water.
 One trout, perfect for dinner, hung from her belt in a small, insulated bag.
 The rest, she caught and released.

 She worked her way down to the Emma Bridge over the Roaring Fork, making her last stand of the day in the lovely deep pool beneath the trestle.
-She pulled her hair back, tied on a fresh fly and cast out with a satisfied sigh.
+She pulled her hair back, tied on a fresh fly and cast out her line with a satisfied sigh.